GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The management question, therefore, is not whether to build a pilot system and throw it away.
-You will do that.
-The only question is whether to plan in advance to build a throwaway, or to promise to deliver the throwaway to customers.
+> ### By understanding a machine-oriented language, the programmer will tend to use a much more efficient method; it is much closer to reality.
 >
-> ~ *Fred Brooks*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts